Sazid60/Luxoria-Real-Estate/README.md

 - **Login Page:** Login with email, password or Google & GitHub.
 Redirects to the desired or home page.
 Allows navigation to Agents, Update Profile, and Property Details (Private Routes) after Login.

-- **Navbar:** Navbar has Navlinks to navigate through pages.
+- **Navbar:** Navbar has active routes to navigate through pages.
 Displays User image & functional Logout button when logged in; otherwise, displays default blank user image, login, and register button.

 - **Blogs Page:** Recent Blogs on Properties.
 - **Contact Page:** Inquiry Form (non-dynamic) and FAQs.